fbredeme/ardupilot_wiki/copter/source/docs/systemid-mode-operation.rst

 +--------------------------------------+------------------+------------------+------------------+

 Change this values acording to the dynamic of your oun vehicle.
+The frequency range is chosen based on literature and flight tests.
+If using a heavier and larger system for instance, it may be necessary to use lower frequencies in order to excite the desired dynamics.

 Dataflash logs are used to obtain the fligth data.
 For the rate controller outputs the signals :ref:`RATE.ROut<RATE.ROut>`, :ref:`RATE.POut<RATE.POut>` and :ref:`RATE.YOut<RATE.YOut>` are used.